READY Compass · Erasmus+ · 15 questions

 Documents describe intent

-A signed Learning Agreement tells you three parties agreed.
-It tells you nothing about who is there on day one, what the intern will actually be doing, or what happens when the named supervisor is absent for two weeks.
+A signed Learning Agreement tells you three parties agreed to something.
+It tells you nothing about who is there on day one, what the intern will actually do that morning, or who picks up when the named supervisor is on holiday.

 🌍